Jimm Fowler is a lifelong student of trivia. Holding two degrees in history and one in communications, Jimm enjoys sharing trivia and facts.

 15 Fun Christmas Tree Facts

-When many of think of getting ready for the holidays, one of the first things that come to mind is ‘getting the tree up and decorated.’
-The Christmas tree stands proudly in many homes, full of ornaments and multi-colored lights that glisten in the darkened room, where wrapped presents sit beneath it.
+When many of us think of getting ready for the holidays, one of the first things that comes to mind is ‘getting the tree up and decorated.’
+The Christmas tree stands proudly in many homes, full of ornaments and multi-colored lights that glisten in the darkened room, wrapped presents sitting beneath it.

-The Christmas tree is another tradition of the holiday season for millions of people, worldwide.
-It traditionally is an evergreen conifer of fir, although pine and spruce are also used.
+The Christmas tree is another tradition of the holiday season for millions of people worldwide.
+It traditionally is an evergreen conifer or fir, although pine and spruce are also used.

-Below are a list of 15 things you might not have known about the Christmas Tree:
+Below is a list of 15 things you might not have known about the Christmas tree: